-The key management personnel of Faichchildes Academy Community Trust are the executive Head teacher, Finance and Business Director, and the head of schools.
-The executive head teacher and the finance & Business director are paid by the trust on behalf of its 2 academies from its central pot which is retained as a percentage of each academy's ESFA annual funding.
+The key management personnel of Fairchildes Academy Community Trust are the executive Head teacher, Finance and Business Director, and the head of schools.
+The executive head teacher and the finance & Business director are part of the trust's executive team and are paid by the trust on behalf of its 2 academies from its central pot which is retained as a percentage of each academy's EFA annual funding.